-Hundreds of Thousands of People Are Homeless in the U.S. — Here’s Where Homelessness Is Most, Least Common
+More Than Half a Million People Are Homeless in the US — Here’s Where Homelessness Is Most, Least Common

-Though estimates are constantly in flux, the latest U.S. Department of Housing and Urban Development (HUD) data indicates there are more than 575,000 people in the U.S. who are considered homeless.
-To put that in perspective, that’s larger than the total populations of many major cities, including Atlanta, Miami and Sacramento, Calif.
+Though estimates are constantly in flux, the latest U.S. Department of Housing and Urban Development (HUD) data indicates nearly 580,000 people in the U.S. are considered homeless.
+To put that in perspective, that’s larger than the population of many major cities, including Miami, Atlanta and Sacramento, Calif.

 But where are these homeless people located?
-To answer this, LendingTree used HUD data to look at the states with the largest and smallest homeless populations.
-In doing so, we found that areas with higher house prices tend to have proportionally higher numbers of homeless people.
+To answer, LendingTree analyzed HUD data to find the states with the largest and smallest homeless populations.
+We found that areas with higher home values tend to have proportionally higher numbers of homeless people.

 - California, New York and Florida have the largest homeless populations.
-Across the three states, more than 280,000 people are homeless — that’s nearly half of the total U.S. homeless population.
+Across the three heavily populated states, more than 270,000 people are homeless — nearly half of the U.S. homeless population.

-- North Dakota, Wyoming and South Dakota have the smallest homeless populations.
-North Dakota (541) and Wyoming (612) are the only states with fewer than 1,000 people who are homeless.
-In South Dakota, 1,058 people are homeless.
+- North Dakota, Wyoming and Mississippi have the smallest homeless populations.
+North Dakota (610) and Wyoming (648) are the only states with fewer than 1,000 homeless people.
+In Mississippi, 1,196 people are homeless.

-- In each of the nation’s 50 states, people who are homeless don’t exceed 0.5% of the population.
-In the District of Columbia, that figure is 0.9%.
-While this suggests that homelessness isn’t particularly prevalent in most of the U.S., it doesn’t diminish the struggle that the more than 575,000 homeless people in America face.
+- In each of the nation’s 50 states, people who are homeless don’t exceed 0.50% of the population.
+In the District of Columbia, that figure is 0.66%.
+While this could suggest homelessness isn’t particularly prevalent in most of the U.S., it doesn’t diminish the struggle that the nearly 580,000 homeless people in America face.

 - States with more expensive housing tend to have proportionally higher homeless populations.
 While expensive housing can exacerbate homelessness, it’s important to note that other, more complex factors — including substance abuse or health problems — can be key drivers behind why people become homeless.

-- An average of 72.74% of homeless people across the nation’s 50 states and the District of Columbia stay in shelters.
-The share of sheltered homeless people is highest in New York state at 95.01%, but it’s considerably lower in California at 29.64%.
+- An average of 58.22% of homeless people across the nation’s 50 states and the District of Columbia stay in shelters.
+The share of sheltered homeless people is highest in Vermont at 94.39%, but it’s considerably lower in Hawaii at 24.87%.

 States with the most homelessness